cfthompson/maresTail/azure/README.md

 ## Pre-deployment tasks:

-1. Clone this repo, set up your AWS CLI credentials/tokens and install terraform.
+1. Clone this repo, set up your Azure CLI credentials/tokens and install terraform.
 Google around for a bit if you don't know how to do this.

 2. Sign yourself up for an account on Zero Tier and create a VPN.
 Make a note of the address space you'll be using.